 The information security industry is as fast paced now as the PC industry was in the early 1980s.
 A lot of innovation, consolidation, shooting star success and abject failure are taking place.
-With a well written request for proposal (RFP),
+With a well written request for proposal (RFP), you can take advantage of the latest industry developments and avoid the burden of unsupported technologies.

 An RFP provides a framework in which the uncertainty of a vendor's future and the value of their product can be measured.
 The goals of an RFP are to provide the lowest initial cost, the greatest cost improvements over the desired technology lifetime and a framework for substantial business process improvement.